 - A CAP speaker to give a talk at a Sunday service, which will include a regular giving ask.

-We ask for an on-going annual partnership contribution of £480, paid via Direct Debit in monthly instalments of £40.
+We ask for a monthly partnership contribution of £60 paid via Direct Debit.